ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 _<b>Second query (Step 4)</b>_

-Used identify whether credential submissions came from normal browsers or from automated tools/scripts; patterns in user-agents help distinguish human traffic from likely scanning or brute-force activity.
+I ran this query to identify whether credential submissions came from normal browsers or from automated tools/scripts.
+Patterns in "user-agents" helped distinguish human traffic from likely scanning or brute-force activity.

 This query finds POSTs to the server that look like login attempts, pulls out the password token into `creds`, and shows when they happened (`_time`), who sent them (`src_ip`), what `URI` was requested, and which client/tool (`user_agent`) made the request.